The Call Centre Metrics and KPIs you need to know

 - Lower performance as new staff take time to become competent and proficient (e.g. a new employee may take six months before they can perform at the same level as an experienced employee).

-- Inconsistent customer experiences which can lead to broader issues (e.g. the customer experience depends on whether they get a ‘newer’ agent or an experienced one)
+- Inconsistent customer experiences can lead to broader issues (e.g. the customer experience depends on whether they get a ‘newer’ agent or an experienced one)

 - It can have an impact on morale as the remaining staff have to work harder to “make up the deficit”.